 The letter should indicate that payment must be made immediately.

-If rent remains overdue after sending a final rent demand letter, the next step is to serve your tenant with a notice for repossessing property, by issuing an Eviction notice.
+If rent remains overdue after sending a final rent demand letter, the next step is to serve your tenant with a notice for repossessing the property, by issuing an Eviction notice.

 Yes, if the tenancy agreement is signed through an agency, a rent arrears letter can be issued by the agent on the landlord's behalf.